|Business Rating:||4.8 / 5|

 When it comes to investing in the Delta SkyMiles program, it’s important to know this frequent flyer program has its downsides.
-One of the biggest pitfalls of the program is the fact it doesn’t come with an award chart.
-Without an award chart, it’s hard to know how many miles you’ll need for a flight until you’re ready to redeem.
+One of the biggest pitfalls of the program is the fact it doesn’t come with an awards chart.
+Without an awards chart, it’s hard to know how many miles you’ll need for a flight until you’re ready to redeem.

-It’s also important to note that international Delta flights (and flights with its partners) can come with large fuel surcharges and taxes that add hundreds of dollars to the cost of an award ticket.
-Delta also charges $25 to make an award booking on the phone and $35 to book within a ticket office.
+It’s also important to note that international Delta flights (and flights with its partners) can come with large fuel surcharges and taxes that add hundreds of dollars to the cost of an awards ticket.

-Finally, Delta doesn’t offer stopovers or open-jaw flights through their frequent flyer program.
+Finally, Delta doesn’t offer stopovers or open-jaw flights through its frequent flyer program.
 However, since one-way fares are allowed, you can create your own open-jaw by booking two one-way flights.

 On the upside, Delta does offer some creative ways to use miles.
 This includes a “Miles + Cash” option for some flights and the ability to upgrade using miles in some cases.

 In addition, Delta lets you redeem rewards for hotels, car rentals, gift cards, some merchandise and select experiences (though the value for most of these redemption options is poor).
 Delta miles also never expire as long as your account is active, which means you won’t have to worry about using them until you’re ready.

 Why get the Delta SkyMiles Platinum Business American Express Card?

 - You want to earn Delta status and plan to spend a lot on this card to help you get there.

 - You want special perks like priority boarding and a free checked bag.

 - You fly Delta often, so you plan to spend a lot with the airline anyway.